UltimateRoman/Room_Light_Monitoring-with-ML/README.md

 # Room_Light_Monitoring-with-ML

-This is a room light monitoring and alert system with a Bolt WiFi Module(ESP8266).
+This is a room light monitoring and alert system with a Bolt WiFi Module(ESP8266) using a light sensor(LDR).

 The system is made intelligent and efficient by deploying Machine Learning with Anomaly Detection.
 A Z-Score Analysis Algorithm is executed to dynamically define thresholds for the light intensity data read continously by the light sensor.